ari-hacks/terraform-study-guide/Objective 4/terraform-cli.md

 </details>

-<details><summary>Given a scenario: choose when to use terraform import to import existing infrastructure into your Terraform state	</summary>
+<details><summary>Given a scenario: choose when to use terraform import to import existing infrastructure into our Terraform state	</summary>
 <p>

 ```BASH